YunranChen/oldweb/_posts/2018-11-05-how-to-sample-polyagamma.md

 externalLink: false
 ---

 To sample from PolyaGamma distribution, we could use the `rpg` function in R pacakge `BayesLogit`, which is hybrid sampling approach based on Devroye, alternative and saddlepoint sampling method proposed by Polson et. al. (<a href="https://arxiv.org/pdf/1205.0310.pdf">2013a</a>, <a href="https://www2.stat.duke.edu/~jbw44/Papers/NewPGSamplerWriteUp.pdf">2013b</a>).
-Here I would provide a brief introduction on how it works.

-$asd=\frac{1}{2}$
+Here I provide brief <a href="https://www2.stat.duke.edu/~jbw44/Papers/NewPGSamplerWriteUp.pdf">notes</a> on how it works.